Ange-Loïc N'Gatta

 Ange-Loïc N'Gatta (born 11 December 2003) is a professional footballer who plays as a right-back for club Grenoble.
-Born in France, he is a youth international for the Ivory Coast.
+Born in France, he is a youth international for Ivory Coast.

-Career
+Club career

 On 11 August 2023, N'Gatta signed his first professional contract with Auxerre, a deal until 2026.
 The following day, he made his professional debut in Ligue 2 in a 1–0 home defeat to Amiens.
 On 16 November 2023, N'Gatta received a one-match suspension and a €1,000 fine by the LFP for having bet on matches in the prior season.
 On 1 February 2024, Auxerre manager Christophe Pélissier announced that N'Gatta had suffered an injury that would keep him out of action for three months.
 This was his second major injury of the 2023–24 season, after an injury in early September 2023 had been expected to keep him off the pitch from six to eight weeks.

+N'Gatta joined Ligue 2 club Grenoble on 11 June 2025.